 Bringing Policy to the Table: New Food Strategies for a Healthier Society

 This morning, we’re launching the Laurie M. Tisch Center for Food, Education & Policy at Teachers College, Columbia University and the Laurie M. Tisch Illumination Fund’s Healthy Food & Community Change Initiative.
-The conference, Bringing Policy to the Table: New Food Strategies for a Healthier Society, features an incredible lineup of participants who hold positions in public office, philanthropy, nonprofits, and health entities.
+The conference, Bringing Policy to the Table: New Food Strategies for a Healthier Society, features an incredible lineup of participants who hold positions in… Continue reading Bringing Policy to the Table: New Food Strategies for a Healthier Society

 The Web-Deprived Study at McDonald’s

 Yikes.
 What a conundrum.
 People increasingly need the internet to help complete school assignments, research and apply for jobs, stay current with the news, and be connected with their networks.
 Not everyone can afford Internet, so they look for places offering free WiFi.
-Cue McDonald’s, the home-base for all things unhealthy, to offer that service at more than 12,000 locations.
-Health issues are tied to economic status.
-If you’re going to McDonald’s to use their free WiFi, you’re in a demographic that is at higher risk for obesity, diabetes, and heart disease.
-This is not the greatest scenario.
-But, who else is stepping up?
+Cue McDonald’s, the home-base for all things unhealthy, to offer that service… Continue reading The Web-Deprived Study at McDonald’s

 What do you wish you knew about connecting?